Manage users

 • Reimbursements

 Step 4: Click Reassign approvers.
 Step 5: Continue on to repeat reassignment for any other users with complex permissions.
 Once complete, click Done.
-Note: Any individual or stipend spend limits of which the offboarded user was a spend limit member will automatically close.
-If they were the owner, the spend limit won’t close.
+Note: Any individual or stipend spend limits of which the offboarded user was a spender will automatically close.
+If they were the manager, the spend limit won’t close.

 Was this article helpful?